Email Metrics You Should Be Tracking (And How to Improve Them)

 Engagement Trends Worth Monitoring

 Single-campaign metrics provide limited insight.
-Long-term trends reveal structural strengths and weaknesses.
+Long-term trends reveal structural strengths and weaknesses in how providers evaluate engagement.

 • Engagement decay over time